 We also have a team of Senior Academic Advisors.
 They are there to support our academic advisors and provide additional support to those students facing challenging times.

 Our Senior Academic Advisors can help students to access appropriate support services at the University.

 Explore our events

-VIDEO: Watch a recording of our webinar for offer holders.
+Watch a recording of our event for offer holders from April 2022.